Last updated: March 1, 2021

 Maryland

-Marijuana use for medicinal and recreational purposes remains illegal, however small amounts of marijuana have been decriminalized.
-Possession of less than 10 grams of marijuana is a civil offense punishable by a $100 fine for first time offenders.
+The state hasn’t legalized recreational use.
+However, small amounts of marijuana have been decriminalized.
+Possession of fewer than 10 grams of marijuana is a civil offense punishable by a $100 fine for first-time offenders.

 Maryland drug testing »